 In relating this experience, Elder Bednar said: "I presume that some of you . . . may believe the young man was too judgmental or that basing an eternally important decision, even in part, upon such a supposedly minor issue is silly or fanatical.
 Perhaps you are bothered because the example focuses upon a young woman who failed to respond to prophetic counsel instead of upon a young man.
-[But may I just point out to you that] the issue was not earrings!"1
+[But may I just point out to you that] the issue was not earrings!"
+1

 Here is another tip.
 As a part of this courtship experience, be careful not to base your judgments merely on what could be described as superficial "ticket punching."
 By that, I mean do not base your decisions solely on whether someone has served a full-time mission or holds a particular calling in your ward.
 These things can be, should be, and usually are indications of devotion, faithfulness, and integrity.
 But not always.
-That is the reason you need to get acquainted.
-Know someone well enough and character firsthand and not just his or her to learn his or her heart "gospel résumé."
+That is the reason you need to is to look for the characteristics of honesty, of loyalty, of chastity, and of reverence."